Post job

 Commissioned sales associates are professionals who conduct sale transactions that can generate additional compensation by increasing selling operations.
 These associates are must collaborate successfully with fellow associates in regard to sales and commission distribution.
 They must provide excellent customer service so that they can establish long term relationships with customers and ensure high satisfaction.
 Commissioned sales associates must also assist the department managers with visual merchandising to arrange racks so that they can place and stock new merchandise.

-There are some key differences in responsibilities as well.
-For example, a sales clerk responsibilities require skills like "stock shelves," "store displays," "professional selling," and "customer orders."
+There are some key differences in the responsibilities of each position.
+For example, sales clerk responsibilities require skills like "stock shelves," "store displays," "professional selling," and "customer orders."
 Meanwhile a typical fine jewelry sales associate has skills in areas such as "provide customer assistance," "cleanliness," "excellent organizational," and "customer profile."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 On average, fine jewelry sales associates reach similar levels of education than sales clerks.
 Fine jewelry sales associates are 1.6% more likely to earn a Master's Degree and 0.1% more likely to graduate with a Doctoral Degree.